ronappleton/php-geojson/README.md

 ## Installation

-Please use composer to pull in the package `composer require ronappleton/php-geojson` please note that this library requires php ^8.1
+Please use composer to pull in the package `composer require ronappleton/php-geojson` please note that this library requires php ^8.1, I may at some point release for php ^7.4 but for the moment it is ^8.1, if anyone would like to branch this to other php version

 ## Usage